ossf/toolbelt/personas/README.md

 - Open Source Professional - I am a consumer of open source software directly/indirectly for an organization
 - Solutions architect/Planning and Design - I design end-to-end applications.
 - Security Engineer - I am a Hacker, Security Researcher, Academic, Bug Bounty Hunter, Concerned Software Enthusist that looks at the security of open source software
-- DevOps Engineer - I manage IT systems and set up CICD pipelines for application development.
+- DevOps Engineer - I manage IT systems and set up CI/CD pipelines for application development.
-- Data Scientist - I transform data sets, apply algorithms and create models for AIML.
+- Data Operations Practitioner - I build secure, high-quality data pipelines and models that are production-ready and privacy-compliant.
 - Executive/C-Suite - I am a leader within an organization that ingests or contributes to open source software
 - Product Marketing &  Community Engagement - I am responsible for the messaging of our products and services and engagement within upstream communities